Beyond Meritocracy

 The deeper case, connecting animal use to the material structures of class rule, draws on work that deserves serious engagement.

 Gary Francione and Anna Charlton's Animal Rights: The Abolitionist Approach develops the philosophical case for the equal consideration of equal needs, and their six principles have been formative for my own thinking.
-For those who prefer a spoken introduction, Francione's lecture on the Abolitionist Approach at Vegetarian Summerfest 2015 covers much of the same ground.
+For a spoken introduction, see Francione's lecture on the Abolitionist Approach at Vegetarian Summerfest 2015.
 Francione's Animals as Persons extends this into a sustained argument against the property status of animals.
 Gary Steiner's Animals and the Moral Community situates animal ethics within the broader history of Western moral thought, showing how the exclusion of animals has been built into the tradition from the outset.
 David Nibert's Animal Oppression and Human Violence traces the institutional and historical connections between the domination of animals and the domination of humans — making visible how these are not separate problems but interlocking systems.
 And Bob Torres's Making a Killing examines animal exploitation specifically through the lens of capitalist production relations.

 Taken together, they provide the material for understanding why consistent opposition to class rule cannot stop at the species boundary.